Health Care Guide Information

 Infection is also a major risk during transplant; some patients get bacterial, viral, or fungal infections.

 Bacterial infections can manifest as pneumonitis and bloodstream infections.
-BSIs usually involve opportunistic bacteria or normal flora in the human body.
-However, when a patient becomes neutropenic, these organisms can invade the host in the form of bloodstream infections or urinary tract infections.
+BSIs typically involve opportunistic bacteria or normal flora that are present in the human body.
+However, when a patient becomes neutropenic, these organisms can invade the host, causing bloodstream infections or urinary tract infections.

 Cytomegalovirus (CMV) is a common viral infection that occurs during a bone marrow transplant.
 It can remain inactive in the patient’s body and become active when the patient’s immune system is weakened due to neutropenia.
 This is known as recurring or congenital CMV.
-Sometimes, the virus can also spread to the patient from a donor’s T-cells, which is called acquired CMV infection.
-This type of infection is usually observed in allogeneic bone marrow transplants.
-The treatment of CMV can be very expensive and may also suppress the patient’s bone marrow, which can delay the patient’s engraftment during bone marrow transplant.

 Fungal infections during BMT.